nexmo-community/aws-transcribe-voice-notes/README.md

 ## Usage capacity

-This connector is a multi-threaded application that submits concurrent transcription requests to Amazon Transcribe in parallel.
+This reference connection is a multi-threaded application that submits concurrent transcription requests to Amazon Transcribe in parallel.

-Make sure your voice application and connector application do not submit more than the maximum allowed (default = 5) concurrent transcription requests on your Amazon Transcribe account.
+Make sure your voice application and reference connection application do not submit more than the maximum allowed (default = 5) concurrent transcription requests on your Amazon Transcribe account.

 You may see more information on that subject [here](https://docs.aws.amazon.com/transcribe/latest/dg/limits-guidelines.html).